keithmaurer/ExData_Plotting1/README.md

 ## Introduction:

 This is the first project from Coursera's "Exploratory Data Analysis" course, and is intended to demonstrate basic graphing abilities in the R programming language.
 Data has been provided, and several example charts are produced.
-Further, each of these charts have been produced in R's Base package, with no outside "packages" used.
+Further, each of these charts have been produced in R's Base package, without any outside "packages" used.

 This project uses data from